Skip to main content

 Samlar Korko (Stirring Soup)

-A vegetable soup with lemongrass, prahok roasted rice paste, and catfish.
-The name comes from the stirring motion used while cooking.
-A rustic, traditional dish from the countryside.
+A vegetable soup with lemongrass, prahok, roasted rice paste, and catfish.
+The name refers to the stirring motion used while it cooks.
+It's a rustic country dish.

 Allergens: